niuiic/multiple-session.nvim/README.md

 	-- used to search root path of the project
 	-- if .git does not exist, current directory path would be used root_pattern = ".git",
-	-- whether to auto load session when neovim start auto_load_session = true,
+	-- whether to auto load session when neovim start(if this session exists) auto_load_session = true,
 	-- whether to auto load session at start when neovim opened with args force_auto_load = false,
-	-- whether to auto save session when leave neovim auto_save_session = true,
+	-- whether to auto save session when leave neovim(if this session exists) auto_save_session = true,
+	-- whether to auto create session at leave if this session doesn't exist auto_create_session = false,
 	-- name of default session
 	default_session = "default",
 })